ligitacy/asl/README.md

 * After every episode, as the ranking screen music begins.
 Note that for episode 12 this is long after the end of timing.
 * Auto start (including resetting if timer is running).
 Note that the timing is off - auto start comes about 1.3 seconds after you press A on Very Hard

-The following splits are planned:
-* Episode 12 "Release" detection
-* Transitions between episode and boss

 All splits are optional.
+Apologies, but I do not plan to continue work on this script.